Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 ## New Files

-- **CONTRIBUTING.md:** This file provides guidelines for contributing to the project.
-It includes information on how to submit bug reports, feature requests, and pull requests.
+- **CONTRIBUTING.md:** This file provides guidelines for contributing to the project and answers the following questions:
+  - How do I submit a bug report?
+  - How do I request a new feature?
+  - How do I contribute a pull request?
+  - What are the project's coding standards?
-- **ISSUE_TEMPLATE.md:** This file provides a template for submitting issues.
-It includes information on what information to include in the issue report, such as the version of the software, the operating system, and the steps to reproduce the issue.
+- **ISSUE_TEMPLATE.md:** This file provides a template for submitting issues by prompting users to include the following information:
+  - A clear and concise description of the issue.
+  - The version of the software you are using.
+  - The operating system you are using.
+  - The steps to reproduce the issue.
-- **PULL_REQUEST_TEMPLATE.md:** This file provides a template for submitting pull requests.
-It includes information on what information to include in the pull request, such as a description of the changes, the motivation for the changes, and the testing that was performed.
+- **PULL_REQUEST_TEMPLATE.md:** This file provides a template for submitting pull requests by prompting users to include the following information:
+  - A clear and concise summary of the changes.
+  - A description of the motivation for the changes.
+  - A list of the tests that were performed.